apollographql/apollo-server/docs/source/integrations/plugins.md

 })
 ```

-### `renderFrontend`
+### `renderLandingPage`

-The `renderFrontend` event is fired once by Apollo Server after all `serverWillStart` events run.
+The `renderLandingPage` event is fired once by Apollo Server after all `serverWillStart` events run.
-You define your `renderFrontend` handler in the object returned by your [`serverWillStart`](#serverwillstart) handler, which allows it to read the values passed to `serverWillStart`. **At most one plugin in your server may define a `renderFrontend` handler.** If your server has a `renderFrontend` handler, it should return a `FrontendPage`, which is just an object with a string `html` field.
+You define your `renderLandingPage` handler in the object returned by your [`serverWillStart`](#serverwillstart) handler, which allows it to read the values passed to `serverWillStart`. **At most one plugin in your server may define a `renderLandingPage` handler.** If your server has a `renderLandingPage` handler, it should return a `LandingPage`, which is just an object with a string `html` field.
 The value of that field will be served as HTML for any requests with `accept: text/html` headers.
-(By default, Apollo Server installs `ApolloServerPluginFrontendGraphQLPlayground` which serves GraphQL Playground as a frontend page.)
+(By default, Apollo Server installs `ApolloServerPluginLandingPageGraphQLPlayground` which serves GraphQL Playground as a landingPage page.)

 #### Example